ShambhaviGoyal/syllabus-calendar/README.md

 - Export functionality (ICS format)
 - Professional UI/UX features

-**🎯 Try the Google Calendar Integration!** Upload a syllabus and click "Sync to Google Calendar" to see the complete OAuth 2.0 flow in action!
+**Try the Google Calendar Integration:** Upload a syllabus and click "Sync to Google Calendar" to see the complete OAuth 2.0 flow in action.

 ## 🛠️ Technology Stack